belgaard/Leantest/Lean_Test_Coding_Guidelines.md

 LeanTest itself must be initialized once per test suite.
 As a matter of principle we prefer that each test case starts with a clean (or *empty*, if you will) environment.

-There are a number of ways to ensure a clean environment, including the use of an assembly initializer class and with static factory classes.
+There are a number of ways to ensure a clean environment, including the use of an assembly initializer class and static factory classes.

-A better way, supported by versions \> 4.4 of the LeanTest nuGet packages is *factory-less* and an assembly initializer class is not necessary.
+A better way, supported by versions \> 4.4 of the LeanTest nuGet packages, is called *factory-less* and an assembly initializer class is not necessary.

 ## Factory-less LeanTest initialization